Gurobi/gurobi-casestudy-esups/docs/optimization-approach.md

 ## The Simplex Method

 The simplex method is a powerful algorithm for solving [linear programming](https://en.wikipedia.org/wiki/Linear_programming) problems, which involve optimizing a linear objective function subject to linear constraints, where the decision variables have no integrality requirements.
+This is exactly the type of problem we are dealing with in this case study.
 Based on geometric principles, it efficiently navigates the feasible region—a polyhedron formed by the intersection of these constraints—to find the optimal solution at one of its vertices or “corner points.”
 In linear programming, the optimal solution is guaranteed to be at a vertex, because the objective function improves as we move along the edges of the polyhedron until we can’t improve any further.

 To visualize this, imagine a two-dimensional feasible region shaped like a polygon on a graph.
 Each point within this polygon represents a possible solution that satisfies the constraints.
 The simplex method moves from one vertex to another along the edges of this polygon, evaluating the objective function at each corner point.
 This process is efficient because it doesn’t require checking every possible point within the feasible region.

 ![](images/Simplex.png)

-For example, if you’re trying to maximize your enjoyment by purchasing hotdogs and soda with a limited budget, you’d intuitively spend all your money, fully utilizing your budget constraint.
-The optimal solution occurs at the point where your spending exactly meets your budget limit—one of the vertices of the feasible region where the constraints are tight or binding.
+For example, a lazy dog wants to split its day between napping in the sun and on the couch, maximizing its joy.
+Sun naps give more joy than couch naps.
+But there are only limited sunny hours and the total nap time is limited, too.
+Intuitively, the dog would spend as much time as possible in the sun and would also consume the maximum nap time.
+The optimal solution occurs at the point where the sunny hour limit meets the nap time limit—one of the vertices of the feasible region where the constraints are tight or binding.

 In the context of pre-positioning supplies for disaster response, each allocation affects the total transit time.
 The goal might be to meet demand with the minimum possible transit time, which requires allocating supplies so that the constraints are fully utilized—providing just enough to meet each warehouse’s demand without surplus.
 This means the optimal solution will be at a vertex where the supply and demand constraints are exactly satisfied.

 In transportation problems like ours, with whole-number supplies and demands, we’re distributing indivisible units like buckets or hygiene kits.
-Since the suppliers have integer quantities to offer and the consumers require integer quantities to receive, the shipments must also be in whole numbers to exactly meet these needs.
-Fractional shipments wouldn’t satisfy the exact integer requirements, nor would they make practical sense when items can’t be divided.
+Since the suppliers have integer quantities to offer and the consumers require integer quantities to receive, there exist optimal shipments that are in whole numbers to exactly meet these needs.
+Fractional shipments wouldn't make practical sense when items can’t be divided.

-Geometrically, because the constraints are defined by integer values, the feasible region is a polyhedron whose vertices correspond to integer solutions.
-The simplex method, by moving along the edges of this integer-defined polyhedron, often arrives at integer solutions naturally.
-The constraints dictate that the total shipped from each supplier equals their supply and the total received by each consumer equals their demand, both of which are integers.
-This setup leads to shipment amounts that are integers, because only whole units can satisfy both the supply and demand without leaving any fractions unaccounted for.
+Geometrically, even though the constraints are defined by integer values, the feasible region is a polyhedron whose vertices may correspond to both fractional and integer solutions.
+The simplex method, by moving along the edges of this polyhedron, often arrives at integer solutions naturally.

-This approach offers a clear advantage: Instead of searching through a massive number of possible solutions within the feasible region—as might be necessary with other methods—the simplex method only needs to evaluate a finite number of vertices, one of which will be the optimal solution.
-In transportation problems with integer constraints, it often provides optimal integer solutions without the need for additional techniques, like the [branch and bound method](https://en.wikipedia.org/wiki/Branch_and_bound).
-This makes the simplex method both effective and practical for scenarios where exact quantities are essential.
+However, there is no guarantee for that.
+To ensure integer solutions, we need additional techniques, like the [branch and bound method](https://en.wikipedia.org/wiki/Branch_and_bound) which is also described in the Extras section "Other Topics in Optimization".

 ## An Advancing Field